Patrons: Sir Thomas Allen CBE, Malcolm Martineau OBE

 Artistic Director: William Vann

-The LESF is grateful to its sponsors, who include the Lennox Berkeley Society and the Association of English Singers and Speakers, and to Sir Thomas Allen and Malcolm Martineau for their support and patronage.
+The LESF is hugely grateful to its supporters, from the regular concert-goers to those who are able to provide financial assistance.
+Thanks go also to Sir Thomas Allen CBE and Malcolm Martineau OBE for their support and patronage.